 - 2. Additional conditions that may affect the amount of assistance awarded are: - a.
-Amount approved in the Brevard County SHIP Local Housing Assistance Plan Housing Goals Chart.

-- b.
-The amount of assistance per client shall be inclusive of all hard and soft costs associated with the project.77 Hard costs are all costs associated with construction.
+Amount approved in the Brevard County SHIP Local Housing Assistance Plan Housing Goals Chart. - b.
+The amount of assistance per client shall be inclusive of all hard and soft costs associated with the project.
+Hard costs are all costs associated with construction.
 Soft costs will be considered a grant.
 Soft costs are those cost not associated with construction (i.e. labor distribution, recording fees, storage, lodging, etc.).
 Property owners must agree to higher lien amounts when unavoidable construction costs result in change orders. - c.
 Prior to receiving repair assistance, the property owner must provide documentation of ownership in accordance to the following table:

 MINIMUM REQUIRED OWNERSHIPS ASSISTANCE AMOUNT

-2 years \$0Up to - \$35 50,000.00_50,000
+2 years Up to - \$50,000

-5 years \$35,001.00 \$50,001 - \$91,000 -
+5 years \$50,001 - \$91,000

-\$55,000.00

-10 years \$55,000.00 and over\$91,001 and
+10 years \$91,001 and over

-over

-- 3. Any Property Owner who cannot provide documentation of ownership for the required minimum period may request a review and determination of eligibility by the Housing and Human Services Department Director or Designee.
-A Property Owner may receive a determination of eligibility under the following documented conditions: the property was previously owned by person(s) related to the current owner by blood, marriage or adoption or a victim of Domestic Violence, and the combined ownership period meets or exceeds the minimum established above; or the Property Owner can document continuous residency of the property for the required period by a combination of ownership and tenancy, including contract for deed or lease purchase agreements.
-A request for determination of eligibility may be made for similar heir and title issues - 4.
-Heirs wishing to receive assistance to assume an existing mortgage are able to have an eligibility determination as provided in Section III F.3. - 45.
-Reconstruction eligible clients with existing mortgages, who do not require reconstruction value repairs will be eligible for up to $\frac{790,000127,000}{790,000127,000}$ in assistance.
+- 3. Any Property Owner who cannot provide documentation of ownership for the required minimum period may request a review and determination of eligibility by the Department Director or Designee.
+A Property Owner may receive a determination of eligibility under the following documented conditions: the property was previously owned by person(s) related to the current owner by blood, marriage or adoption or a victim of Domestic Violence, and the combined ownership period meets or exceeds the minimum established above; or the Property Owner can document continuous residency of the property for the required period by a combination of ownership and tenancy, including contract for deed or lease purchase agreements. - 4.
+Heirs wishing to receive assistance to assume an existing mortgage are able to have an eligibility determination as provided in Section III F.3.

-56. An applicant whose property has mortgage liens recorded against it, which (in total) are in excess of the Property Appraiser's market value assessment of the property for the most recent assessment year shall be restricted to assistance of no more than \$50,00059,000, to address safety, health, and code issues.
+- 5. Reconstruction eligible clients with existing mortgages, who do not require reconstruction will be eligible for up to \$127,000 in assistance. - 6.
+An applicant whose property has mortgage liens recorded against it, which (in total) are in excess of the Property Appraiser's market value assessment of the property for the most recent assessment year shall be restricted to assistance of no more than \$59,000, to address safety, health, and code issues.

-G. Agreements and LiensEncumbrances:
+G. Agreements and Encumbrances:

-1. Housing Assistance Agreement: Upon verification of income eligibility, the Eligible Property Owner(s), and everyone required to sign binding documents will be required to participate in a Brevard County approved Home Maintenance and Budgeting training class and sign an agreementreceive information that:
+1. Housing Assistance Agreement: Upon verification of income eligibility, the Eligible Property Owner(s), and everyone required to sign binding documents will receive information that: